Small Bars in Sydney

 Many of the city’s best small bars are tucked within a new precinct, YCK Laneways.
 Covering York, Clarence and Kent streets between Town Hall and Wynyard, it’s the place to discover hidden bars in historic buildings, top-notch bartenders and plenty of cocktails.
 Bars in YCK Laneways include Since I Left You, Papa Gede's, Stitch, The Lobo, Cantina OK!, Grandma’s and more.

 Finding a small bar can be half the fun and many are dotted throughout the city centre in hard-to-find places.
 Head underground for Ramblin’ Rascal Tavern, Grandma's Bar and The Doss House.
-To find Bulletin Place and Old Mate’s Place, a rooftop hideaway recently named Sydney’s best bar by Time Out, get ready to climb some stairs.
+To find Old Mate’s Place, a rooftop hideaway recently named Sydney’s best bar by Time Out, get ready to climb some stairs.

 Door Knock is down the end of a long corridor beside a sandwich shop in Pitt Street – knock three times on the brass pineapple to get in.
 And to find the bar at The Barber Shop on York Street, you have to walk past men getting their hair cut.